Electronic voting in the United States: Errors in optical scans

-Scanners have a row of photo-sensors which the paper passes by, and they record light and dark pixels from the ballot.
-A black streak results when a scratch or paper dust causes a sensor to record black continuously.
-A white streak can result when a sensor fails.
+Some scanners have a row of photo-sensors which the paper ballot passes by, and they record light and dark pixels from the ballot.
+Other scanners work by scanning the ballot to create an electronic image (i.e. a picture) of the ballot.
+Then the resulting image (picture) is analyzed by internal software to discern what votes were cast.
+In these types of vote tabulators, any defect in the scanning apparatus, such as dirt, scratches on the lens, or chads of paper, may mar the image of the ballot.
+These types of defects may produce long black lines, or white lines in the ballot image, which then may be misread by the software as an undervote (no votes for anyone), or as an overvote (a vote for every candidate).

-In the right place, such lines can indicate a vote for every candidate or no votes for anyone.
 Some offices blow compressed air over the scanners after every 200 ballots to remove dust.

 Software can miscount or fail to count.
 If it fails or miscounts drastically enough, people notice and check.
 Errors can happen in the scanner or at the ballot printer.
 Staff rarely identify the person who caused an error, and assume it was accidental, not a hack.